andresangelini/andresangelini.github.io/_posts/2018-10-10-Making-a-pattern-with-Sass-functions.md

 <p data-height="265" data-theme-id="dark" data-slug-hash="LgeKqa" data-default-tab="css,result" data-user="andresangelini" data-pen-title="Tiled background with Sass (shades)" class="codepen">See the Pen <a href="https://codepen.io/andresangelini/pen/LgeKqa/">Tiled background with Sass (shades)</a> by Andrés Angelini (<a href="https://codepen.io/andresangelini">@andresangelini</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

 The **chains**, however, will present us a new problem.
 Both pair of chains (the ones on the top and on the bottom) are made by a single SVG file with links seen sideways and two other seen from the front.

+![chainLink.svg][chain link]

-The purpose of such an arragment is to set the `background-size` to be double than that of its container so as to show only one view of the links at a time while using just a single SVG file.
+The purpose of such an arragment is to create two lines of images, one for the links seen from the side and another for the ones seen from the front, and set their `background-size` to be double than that of its container so as to show only one view of the links at a time while using just a single SVG file.

 ```
 background-image: bkg-img($path-to-chain-link, 2);